Got any questions?

 The only time when a counsellor might have to break confidentiality is if the counsellor believes there is a potential threat of harm, either to the client or to others.
 In this instance, the counsellor will contact someone such as the client’s GP or the mental health services, but the counsellor will always raise this with the client before doing so.

 What are the different types of counselling?

 There are three main schools of counselling, commonly known as Psychodynamic, Humanistic, and Cognitive Behavioural.
 Each has their own slightly different view of how best to help people in distress.
-Some counsellors will stick to one particular school, whilst others might pull theories or techniques from all three; they will often refer to themselves as Integrative counsellors.
+Some counsellors will stick to one particular school, whilst others might pull theories or techniques from all three; they will often refer to themselves as integrative counsellors.

-I define myself as a Humanistic Integrative counsellor, which means my approach is grounded in humanistic theory, but that I might use other theories or techniques if I feel they may be of help to my client.
+I define myself as an integrative-humanistic counsellor, which means my approach is grounded in humanistic theory, but that I might use other theories or techniques if I feel they may be of help to my client.
 Humanistic theory believes that all human beings have the potential within themselves to find their own solutions, and that by providing a safe and non-judgmental space to explore, a counsellor can support a client in finding their own answers to problems.
 This means humanistic counsellors tend to be client-led, allowing the counselling sessions to flow freely where the client wishes to go.

 What is the BACP?

 The British Association for Counselling and Psychotherapy is the professional association for members of the counselling professions in the UK.
 I am a registered member of the BACP, which means I adhere to their Ethical Framework about how I work with clients.
 Part of my responsibilities as a registered member of the BACP include attending regular supervision, and continuing to expand my knowledge by taking part in continuing professional development.
 I am listed on the BACP's Therapist Directory.